dotnet/source-build/Documentation/bootstrapping-guidelines.md

-# Bootstrapping Guidelines to Build .NET SDK from Source
+# Bootstrapping Guidelines to Build .NET from Source

 .NET utilizes itself to build therefore in order to build .NET from source, you first need to acquire or build a bootstrapping .NET SDK.
 This document provides guideance around acquiring and building this bootstrapping .NET SDK.